-A total of two comparable LIHTC projects were surveyed in the Moultrie Site PMA, both of which are 100.0% occupied and one maintains a 50-household waiting list.
-The subject's proposed gross Tax Credit rents are generally the lowest in the market, relative to those reported among similar unit types at the comparable properties surveyed.
-This is considered appropriate, however, considering the superior age, unit design (square feet and number of bathrooms), and amenities offered, of the comparable properties.
-The subject's proposed rents are approximately only \$20 higher than the current basic rents charged at the subject project under the RD 515 program.
-Regardless, the developer has indicated that Private Rental Assistance (PRA) subsidy will be provided to all current unassisted tenants.
-This subsidy will prevent current tenants from experiencing rent increases post renovations.
+A total of four comparable LIHTC projects were surveyed within the Moultrie Site PMA, two of which are age-restricted similar to the subject project.
+All four of these comparable properties are 100.0% occupied and the two age-restricted properties maintain waiting lists for their next available units.
+The subject's proposed gross Tax Credit rents will generally be the highest in the market, relative to those reported among similar unit types at the comparable properties surveyed.
+Considering the superior age, unit design (square feet and number of bathrooms), and amenities offered, of the comparable properties, it is our opinion that the subject project will need to lower its gross Tax Credit rents in order to ensure the marketability of the non-RA units and/or the entire property in the unlikely event RA was lost and the property had to operate exclusively under the LIHTC guidelines.
+In reality, however, 110 of the 118 subject units will retain RA post renovations and a Private Rental Assistance (PRA) subsidy will be provided by the developer to all current unassisted tenants.
+Thus, the majority, if not all, tenants are expected to continue paying rents below the proposed Tax Credit rent levels immediately following renovations.
+The high proposed gross Tax Credit rents could present some challenges for the property as the non-RA units become vacant and need to be re-rented due to typical tenant turnover.
 Although the subject project is considered inferior to the comparable LIHTC properties in terms of overall design (unit sizes, amenities, etc.), it is considered marketable to the targeted tenant population, as evidenced by the 100.0% occupancy rate.